CognitiveScale/cortex-python/migration.md

-# Migration steps from cortex-client to cortex-python
+# Migration steps from `cortex-client` to `cortex-python`

+The `cortex-python` library and its optional add-ons are replacing the cortex-client library.
+The new libraries are more lightweight and use-case focussed. `Cortex-python` may be used for development with or without the add-ons.

-## Uninstalling the old library
+## Uninstall the previous library (`cortex-client`)

-To use this new library you must uninstall the old `cortex-client` library.
-Both `cortex-client` and `cortex-python` **cannot** be installed simultaneously in your python environment.
+To use the new Cortex libraries, `cortex-python` and `cortex-python-builders` you must uninstall the `cortex-client` library; `cortex-client` and `cortex-python`**cannot** be installed simultaneously in your python environment.

 ```
   > pip uninstall cortex-client
 ```

-## Installation
+## Install `cortex-python`

 To install:
 ```